-Table 19 and Table 20 list the TN and TP effluent limits, respectively, adopted for this BMAP that apply to wastewater facilities and activities, unless the owner or operator can demonstrate reasonable assurance as listed above.
+Table 19 and Table 20 list the TN and TP effluent limits, respectively, adopted for this BMAP that apply to domestic wastewater point source facilities, their RRLAs, and reuse activities, unless the owner or operator can demonstrate reasonable assurance as listed above.
 The limits for direct surface discharges apply to individually NPDES-permitted facilities.
-The limits for rapid-rate land application (RRLA) effluent disposal systems apply at the edge of the zone of discharge for facilities or activities having sites such as rapid infiltration basins (RIBs) and absorption fields.
+The limits for RRLA effluent disposal systems apply at the compliance well located at the edge of the zone of discharge for domestic wastewater facilities, RRLAs, or reuse activities having sites such as rapid infiltration basins (RIBs) and absorption fields.
 These limits are applied as an annual average.

 Short-term or intermittent discharges are not significant sources of TN or TP in the SLREW and are not subject to the limits in Table 19 and Table 20.
-Intermittent, rainfall-driven, diffuse overflow releases of wastewater from ponds or basins designed to hold precipitation from a 25-year, 24-hour rainfall event or less frequent rainfall event and that infrequently reaches surface waters are considered insignificant sources of TN and TP.
+Intermittent, rainfall-driven, diffuse overflow releases of wastewater from ponds or basins designed to hold precipitation from a 25-year, 24-hour rainfall event or less frequent rainfall event or that infrequently reaches surface waters are considered insignificant sources of TN and TP.
 The owners or operators of cooling pond reservoirs must operate each spillway gate either during regular operation or on a test basis to protect the structural integrity of the reservoir.
 Because of the short duration and low volume of wastewater released during spillway gate testing, releases either on an annual or semi-annual basis are considered insignificant sources of TN and TP.

 As of December 2019, there are 37 individually permitted industrial and domestic WWTFs in the SLREW.
 Of these facilities, 7 have NPDES permits, and 30 do not have NPDES permits.
-Additionally, new or revised wastewater permits in the BMAP area must require at least quarterly sampling of the effluent discharge and compliance wells for TN and TP and the reporting of sampling results in the discharge monitoring reports submitted to DEP.
+Additionally, new or renewed point source discharge wastewater permits in the BMAP area must require at least quarterly sampling of the effluent discharge at the point of discharge or edge of mixing zone and compliance wells for TN and TP and the reporting of sampling results in the discharge monitoring reports submitted to DEP.

 Table 19.
 TN effluent limits